* New U.S.-China talks boost trade optimism

 * Safe-havens fall on increased risk appetite

-* U.S. added more private sector jobs than expected -ADP (Updates to U.S. afternoon)
+* U.S. added more private sector jobs than expected - ADP

 By Stephen Culp

-NEW YORK, Sept 5 (Reuters) - Stocks worldwide hit one-month highs and U.S. Treasury yields surged on Thursday as renewed U.S.-China trade optimism and upbeat U.S. economic data boosted risk appetite and lured investors away from safe-haven assets.
+NEW YORK, Sept 5 (Reuters) - Stocks hit one-month highs worldwide on Thursday as improved risk appetite led investors away from safe-haven assets such as bonds and gold on renewed hope for progress in U.S.-China trade negotiations and upbeat U.S. economic data.

-The announcement that top negotiators from the United States and China will meet in early October in Washington raised hopes of a possible resolution to the two countries' brutal trade war that has shaken markets and wreaked havoc on the global economy.
+The announcement that top negotiators from the United States and China will meet early October in Washington raised hopes of a possible resolution to the two countries' brutal trade war that has wreaked havoc on the global economy.

 U.S. private payrolls increased in August at their fastest pace in four months, according to ADP, blowing past analyst estimates ahead of Friday's more comprehensive jobs report from the Labor Department.